Download Case Study

 Locals start their mornings at Anytime Fitness, LoCo Depot or Homegrown Yoga.
 They have a cut or highlight at Undertones then meet with their accountant in the Marketplace.
 After work, they stop by for one of many rotating craft beers at Brewfontaine.
 Special work related meetings, events or family celebrations are enjoyed at Bella Vino Events & Wine Room.
 Then some go home to their open, airy luxury apartments overlooking the courthouse at Lofts 110.

-One of Small Nation’s newest projects, The Syndicate, opened in 2020.
+Small Nation’s restaurant and event venue project, The Syndicate, opened in 2020.
 The Syndicate brings a much-needed upscale dining experience to town, offering steaks, seafood and a proper weekend brunch, complete with very popular mimosa flights.
 In the back, The Syndicate has created a Beer Garden with a stage for live music in the warmer seasons.

 Development of The Syndicate has been made possible through Bellefontaine’s classification as an Opportunity Zone.
 Small Town Properties LLC, a Small Nation Company, established the community’s first Opportunity Zone fund and has invested in filling a need that was identified by the community itself.